From the dorm to the gym, your guide to exercising in college | CNN Underscored

 So iLL Strength Trainers ($22; rei.com)

-These one-pound strength trainers are great for at home or on the go to help build strength in your forearms, wrists and fingers.
-Just throw them in your bag and you can workout wherever you’re at!
+These 1-pound strength trainers are great for at home or on the go to help build strength in your forearms, wrists and fingers.
+Just throw them in your bag and you can work out wherever you’re at!

 Slam Medicine Balls ($25.86; amazon.com)